Road trip to Ottawa, Kingston and Prince Edward County

 Stop 2: Kingston

-Approximate distance and driving time from Ottawa to Kingston: 125 miles (200 kilometres), 2 hours
+Approximate travel from Ottawa to Kingston: 125 miles (200 kilometres), 2 hours

 The Rideau Heritage Route connects Ottawa to Kingston and the St. Lawrence River alongside the Rideau Canal, through some of Eastern Ontario’s prettiest small towns and communities.
 Home to Ontario’s oldest public market and Canada’s hippest live music scene, Kingston is a walkable city, with historic sites, amazing craft beer and antique markets tucked away in hidden alleyways.